mazihan880/OASIS/README.md

 ## Overview

-OASIS (Open Agent Safety Inspection System) is a comprehensive evaluation framework designed to assess the safety and security of AI agents across multiple dimensions.
+OASIS is a comprehensive evaluation framework designed to assess the safety and security of AI agents across multiple dimensions.
 This system provides automated testing capabilities with configurable parameters for different test levels, difficulties, and execution modes, supporting various AI models and deployment scenarios.

 ## Key Features